-Students who plan to satisfy the requirements for a foreign language citation in Chinese must complete a Foreign Language Citation Study Plan with the Language Program Coordinator in EALC, 5 Bryant Street, Room 205, and reachable at eal@fas.harvard.edu.
+Students who plan to satisfy the requirements for a language citation in Chinese must submit a petition via my.harvard to be reviewed and approved by the language Program Manager, and reachable at eal@fas.harvard.edu.

 Literary Chinese

 CHNSE 106A, CHNSE 106B, CHNSE 107A, and CHNSE 107B.